Collect fountain data

 The map is saved.
 Next, you'll share it.
-To access a map in ArcGIS Collector, it must be either a map that you created or a map shared with a group of which you are a member.
+To access a map in ArcGIS Field Maps, it must be either a map that you created or a map shared with a group of which you are a member.

-You created this map, so you'll be able to access it in ArcGIS Collector, but in a real-world scenario you may have multiple users collecting data who need to have access to the map.
-To share the map with other users, you'll create a group.
+For the purposes of this lesson, you created this map, so you'll be able to access it in ArcGIS Field Maps.
+However, in a real-world scenario you may have multiple users collecting data who need to have access to a map.
+To share a map with other users, you need to create a group.
+(See the following note.)

-In a real-world scenario, your organization may have already created a group for sharing utilities data.
-In that instance, you can skip the steps for creating a new group (steps 6 through 10) and share your content with the group that is already made.
+In a real-world scenario, your organization or teacher may have already created a group for sharing data.
+In that instance, you can skip the steps for creating a new group (steps 6 through 10) and share your content with the group that has already been made.
 You will only be able to share content with a group if you are a member of the group.

 - On the ribbon, next to the map title, click Home and choose Groups.